heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 ## Processing binary data with the Java IO API

-Binary data processing is the most basic type of data processing: you open a file, you read the bits and you write the bits to another file.
-You do not have to interpret the bits, you just copy them.
+Binary data processing is the most basic type of data processing:

+1. You open a file
+2. You read/write/modify the bytes as they are (e.g. copy to another file).
+3. You close the file

+You do not have to interpret the bytes, you just use them as they are.

 ### Reading binary data

-When you read binary data, you read the bits as they are stored in the file.
+When you read binary data, you read the bytes as they are stored in the file.

 The most simple way to read binary data is byte by byte.

 This is done using the `InputStream` class.
-The `InputStream` class is an abstract class that is the superclass of all classes representing an input stream of bytes.
+The `InputStream` class is an abstract class that is the superclass of all classes representing an input stream of bytes (e.g. `FileInputStream`).

 Open the `BinaryReadFileExample.java` file in the `05-java-ios` directory to see how to read binary data byte by byte.